kdd2021-fair-outlier-detection/source-code/README.md

 python3 train.py student 0 true
 ```
-for `GPU_index`, if there's only one GPU, simply type `0`, if there are more than one, and you want to train on the i-th GPU, the index shall be i-1.
+`GPU_index` indicates the i-1 th GPU you want to train on.
+If you only have one, simply type 0.

+To obtain the results for derivative **DCOD**, change the `kf` hyperparameter value to 0 in the `train` method.

 ### Competitive method: FairLOF
 FairLOF requires the baseline result of LOF, you should first run